Epilepsy Smart School had a positive impact on learning

 “During that year, the school was really helpful,” Lisa says, referring to Berwick Primary School.
 “They used to send work home for her and they were very understanding about it.
 Then when Ava was in Year 5, the school became an Epilepsy Smart School, which was an incredible commitment to understanding and meeting Ava’s needs at school and boosted their level of support for her to a whole new level.”

-According to Michele Barry, project manager for Epilepsy New Zealand’s Epilepsy Smart Schools program, Berwick Primary School was one of the first Australian schools to become Epilepsy Smart.
+According to Michele Barry, project manager for Epilepsy Foundation Australia’s Epilepsy Smart Schools program, Berwick Primary School was one of the first Australian schools to become Epilepsy Smart.

 “Unfortunately, not all schools are as proactive as Berwick Primary, with less than 5 percent of the 9,500 schools across the nation properly trained in coping with and understanding the needs of students with epilepsy.